 As a curator, Alice focuses on developing environmentally respectful, low-carbon contemporary art exhibitions that address socio-political and environmental issues, as well as broader concerns relating to society.
 Her current research deals with subjects such as deep ecology, intersectional environmentalism and ecofeminisms.
 She teaches the course ‘Curating an ecologically sensitive exhibition’ and is regularly invited to speak about art and ecology.

-Her writing appears regularly in art publications, including Umbigo Magazine, for which she writes as a recurring contributor.
+Her writing appears regularly in art publications, including Umbigo Magazine, for which she was writing as a recurring contributor between 2019-2022.
 Her curatorial work has been featured online in Art Viewer, WallPaper and ArtPiq, and in print publications JAWS: Journal of Arts Writing by Students and Friends of the Artists.

 Alice is the founding director of the Zone d’Utopie Temporaire (Z.U.T.) residency programme (2014-2018), a nomadic annual residency addressing the notion of Utopia as a vehicle for artistic and critical comment, and the co-founding director of Picnic (2018-2020), an exhibition space occupying a long vitrine in the Aylesham Centre in Peckham, London.